How to advertise a job

 You can use our templates for hiring staff to help you.
 The templates include examples of how to write clear and specific job and person requirements.
 They will also make it easier to assess the applications you get and choose who to interview.

-You should also provide a document (such as a covering letter) that tells applicants about anything else you’ll need from them, such as:
+You should also provide information that tells applicants about anything else you’ll need from them, such as:

 - proof that they have the right to work in the UK